Kingsrook/qqq-frontend-core/.github/CONTRIBUTING.md

 # Contributing to QQQ Frontend Core

 Thank you for your interest in contributing to the QQQ Frontend Core!
-This repository contains the **core frontend library** that provides the foundation for QQQ client applications.
+This repository contains the **core frontend components and utilities** that form the foundation of the QQQ framework's user interface.

 ## 🎯 What This Repository Is

-This repository is a **core library component** of the QQQ framework that provides:
+This repository is a **core frontend library** of the QQQ framework that provides:
-- HTTP client functionality for QQQ backend communication
+- Reusable React components and hooks
+- Core UI utilities and helpers
-- TypeScript data models and interfaces
+- Shared TypeScript types and interfaces
-- Controllers for QQQ operations
+- Common styling and theming utilities
-- Exception handling and error management
+- Frontend state management utilities
-- Core library utilities and helpers
+- Authentication and routing utilities

 ## 🚫 What This Repository Is NOT

 This repository does NOT contain:
 - The QQQ server or backend
-- UI components or user interfaces
+- Core framework functionality
-- Application-specific business logic
+- Business logic or process engine
-- Framework-specific implementations
 - Database operations or API endpoints

 ## 🔄 Contribution Types

-### ✅ Core Library Changes (This Repository)
+### ✅ Frontend Core Changes (This Repository)

+- **Core component library** improvements
+- **New reusable React components** and hooks
-- **HTTP client improvements** and optimizations
+- **TypeScript type definitions** and interfaces
-- **Data model enhancements** and type definitions
+- **Utility functions** and helpers
-- **Controller functionality** updates
-- **Exception handling** improvements
-- **Performance optimizations** for library operations
-- **TypeScript type** improvements and fixes
+- **Core styling and theming** updates
+- **Frontend performance** optimizations
+- **Client-side bug fixes** in core utilities
-- **Documentation updates** for library APIs
+- **Documentation updates** for core frontend code

 ### ❌ Backend/Core Changes (Main QQQ Repository)